 What’s more, even if your employer does offer health insurance, it may not be the best insurance plan.
 It may not cover the doctors or hospitals you prefer to go to.
 Or you may still have to pay more than you would like for your premium.
 Or you may have a big deductible.

-The bottom line is that, while employer-sponsored health insurance may be a great option, it still may not be the best option for you when you’re considering how to deal with health insurance and divorce.
+The bottom line is that, while employer-sponsored health insurance may be a great option, whether it’s the best option for you depends on your circumstances.

 ACA Insurance

-If you can’t get insurance through your employer (or if you don’t want to get insurance through your employer), you may get health insurance under the Affordable Care Act (ACA).
+If you can’t (or don’t want to) get insurance through your employer, you may be able to get health insurance under the Affordable Care Act (ACA … also known as “Obamacare” or the “Insurance Marketplace.”).
 To do that, you must apply for ACA health insurance through the marketplace within 60 days after your divorce.

 (NOTE: ACA health insurance policies must cover 10 essential health benefits.
-They also can not deny you coverage based upon pre-existing conditions.
-However, the exact services that these policies cover depend on the policy itself.
+They can not deny you coverage based upon pre-existing conditions.
+However, the exact services that these policies cover, and the price of the policy, depend on the policy itself.
 Coverage also varies state-by-state.)

 Individual Health Insurance